npisanti/clayblocks/README.md

 np-clayblocks
 ==============
-np-clayblocks is a collection sketches/prototypes of devices that send and receive OSC messages over the network.
+`clayblocks` is a collection sketches/prototypes of devices that send and receive OSC messages over the network.
 It includes both android based controllers and raspberry pi based devices that convert sensors reading to OSC messages or control actuators by receiving OSC messages.

 The android sketches are written in [processing](https://processing.org/) with the [oscP5](http://www.sojamo.de/libraries/oscP5/) library.
 For the phone accelerometer you also need the [ketai](http://ketai.org/) library.